-Her music tells her story with a strong message of survival, faith, and never giving up.
-In 2017 she independently released Hope Survives, a project dedicated to her journey through brain injury, and in 2018 followed with an EP entitled Start With Hello, a strong statement of identity and connection.
-Her heart is in ministry, and a large portion of her performances are at hospitals, rehab centers, brain injury groups, homeless shelters, prison ministries, and more like this; as well as churches, retreats, conferences, concerts, and music venues.
+Cristabelle’s music tells her story with a strong message of survival, faith, and never giving up.
+Her newest album, Declaration, released in March 2020, featuring the singles Not Giving Up, Dare to Hope Again, and Different Kind of Warrior.
+She recently released an inspirational music video featuring over 75 different clips from the brain injury community for the song Not Giving Up.
+In 2017 she independently released Hope Survives, a project dedicated to her journey through brain injury, and in 2018 followed with Start With Hello.
+Her heart is in ministry, and a large portion of her performances have been at hospitals, rehab centers, brain injury groups, homeless shelters, prison ministries, and more like this; as well as churches, retreats, conferences, concerts, and music venues.

 Cristabelle is recognized for her talent, dedication, and excellence in both music and brain injury advocacy.
 She is the 2020 Council on Brain Injury Individual Award Winner for leadership and dedication in the field of brain injury.
 Her song “Not Giving Up” is a 2020 semi-finalist for the Unsigned Only music competition.
 Her song “Different Kind of Warrior” placed as a 2020 finalist in the USA Songwriting Competition and as a 2020 semi-finalist in the International Songwriting Competition.
 She has won multiple Kindred Awards for Christian Music from 2016-2020, “Female Artist of the Year” in 2016, followed by the “Kindred Choice Award” in 2018, and “Best Hymn Arrangement” in 2020.
 She was awarded the “Best Organization Award” from the Brain Injury Association of Pennsylvania in 2017 for Hope After Head Injury and all of Cristabelle’s work in the brain injury community.